conan-community/conan-openssl/README.md

     txt
     cmake

-Complete the installation of requirements for your project running:</small></span>
+Complete the installation of requirements for your project running:

     conan install .

-Project setup installs the library (and all his dependencies) and generates the files *conanbuildinfo.txt* and *conanbuildinfo.cmake* with all the paths and variables that you need to link with your dependencies.
+Project setup installs the library (and all its dependencies) and generates the files *conanbuildinfo.txt* and *conanbuildinfo.cmake* with all the paths and variables that you need to link with your dependencies.